JasonZ-Git/JasonTechnology/how to  improve Java.md

 So we should depends on template from the beginning, get rid of Swing and AWT, use web to do the UI.

+## Using Generic from the beginning - make it a must not just recommendataion.

+## Redesign Serialization and Clonable interface
+These 2 interfaces are doesn't are dummy interfaces, and jvm secretly do operation on there subclasses.
+Best to use annotation to replace these kind of interfaces.

+##